github/entitlements-app/README.md

 ## Security

 We take security very seriously.
 Please see [SECURITY](SECURITY.md) for details on how to proceed if you find a security issue.

+## Release 🚀

+To release a new version of this Gem, do the following:

+1. Update the version number in the [`lib/version.rb`](lib/version.rb) file
+2. Run `bundle install` to update the `Gemfile.lock` file with the new version
+3. Commit your changes, push them to GitHub, and open a PR

+Once your PR is approved and the changes are merged, a new release will be created automatically by the [`release.yml`](.github/workflows/release.yml) workflow.
+The latest version of the Gem will be published to the GitHub Package Registry and RubyGems.